 Here's a quick article that hits the main points.

 There is another kind of ozone generator on the market which uses low levels of O3 to ionize particles to help purify air with people in the room.
-Some are being marketed as helping against CV19.
-But these are not recommended by medical authorities ever, and especially not now.
+But these are not recommended by medical authorities ever, due to oxidation and irritation of airways.

 If breathed in, ozone irritates, inflames and even kills cells all along the respiratory tract.
 This makes the cells even more susceptible to virus and bacteria, and if infected, inflammation is a serious co factor for worse outcomes.
 'Safe' levels for O3 can be understood as merely 'negligible damage' for normal times.

-Incidentally, ozone also clears away smells from such maritime nuisances as locker funk, diesel or gas, wet dog, bilge, etc..
+Incidentally, ozone also clears away smells such as as smoke, decay, locker funk, diesel or gas, wet dog, bilge, etc..

 NOTE: Most hospitals have ozone generators for sterilizing operating and patient rooms.
 PPEs can be treated for re-use in room-sized batches.
 Please help spread the word.